vijeth11/UdemyMaxMillerFlutter/README.md

 A new Flutter chatting application which uses Firebase cloud services for providing a unique chatting experience.

 ![Flutter Chat](https://user-images.githubusercontent.com/21109775/179480502-4b0374bb-5d66-48a9-994d-26cbb93b4d52.gif)

+ # Kedo Food

+ A grocery app where users can order fresh fruits, vegetables and other grocery items, and get them delivered to their door step.

+# Cute Girl

+This is a demo for using Sprite Animation in flame game

 # Galaxy Game

 Game developed using flutter and flame game engine